 This section describes the material United States federal income tax consequences of owning and disposing of debt securities that we will offer.
-However, this section is only applicable to debt securities that are not subject to Non-Vability Contingent Capital Provisions of the type discussed above under "Special Provisions Related to the Subordinated Debt Securities."
+However, this section is only applicable to debt securities that are not subject to Non-Viability Contingent Capital Provisions of the type discussed above under "Non-Viability Contingent Capital Provisions."
 The tax treatment of debt securities that are subject to such a provision will be discussed in the applicable prospectus supplement or pricing supplement.

 This section is the opinion of Sullivan & Cromwell LLP, our United States federal income tax counsel.
 It applies to you only if you acquire debt securities in an offering and you hold debt securities as capital assets for tax purposes.
-This section does not address the tax consequences of owning or disposing of common shares, warrants, or debt securities that are issued in bearer form.
+This section does not address the tax consequences of owning or disposing of common shares, first preferred shares, warrants, or debt securities that are issued in bearer form.
 In addition, this section does not apply to persons other than U.S. holders (as defined below).
 The ownership of debt securities that pay interest from sources within the United States may give rise to material United States federal income tax consequences to persons other than U.S. holders.
 If a particular offering of debt securities is expected to pay interest from sources within the United States, the applicable supplement will specify that fact and may discuss the material United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
+This section addresses only United States federal income taxation and does not discuss all of the tax consequences that may be relevant to you in light of your individual circumstances, including foreign, state or local tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including:

-- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - a life insurance company; - a person that owns debt securities that are a hedge or that are hedged against interest rate or currency risks; - a person that holds debt securities as part of a straddle or conversion transaction; - a person that purchases or sells debt securities as part of a wash sale for tax purposes; - a person whose functional currency is not the U.S. dollar; - a person subject to the alternative minimum tax; or - a bank.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - a life insurance company; - a person that owns debt securities that are a hedge or that are hedged against interest rate or currency risks; - a person that holds debt securities as part of a straddle or conversion transaction; - a person that purchases or sells debt securities as part of a wash sale for tax purposes; - a person whose functional currency is not the U.S. dollar; or - a bank.